-- At step 4, add a --gt 5 argument to the ccb.py command line. - The PYTHON scripts that makes uses of PYQT in crlcore and cumulus must be edited to import PyQt5 instead of PtQt4 (should find a way to automatically switch between the two of them).
+- At step 4, add a --qt5 argument to the ccb.py command line. - The PYTHON scripts that make use of PYQT in crlcore and cumulus must be edited to import PyQt5 instead of PtQt4 (should find a way to automatically switch between the two of them).

 The complete list of ccb functionalities can be accessed with the --help argument.
-It also may be run in graphical mode (--qui).
+It also may be run in graphical mode (--gui).